hyperware-ai/hyperdrive/README.md

 cargo run -p hyperdrive -- home
 ```

 On boot you will be prompted to navigate to `localhost:8080` or whatever HTTP port your node bound to: it will try 8080 and go up from there, or use the port passed with the `--port` boot flag.
 Make sure your browser wallet matches the network that the node is being booted on.
-Follow the registration UI -- if you want to register a new ID you will either need Optimism ETH or an invite code.
+Follow the registration UI -- if you want to register a new ID you will either need Base ETH or an invite code.

 #### Boot Flags